Carvins Cove: Hours of Operation | Maps | Fees

 - The Cove is only minutes from I-81, and less than eight miles from downtown Roanoke.
 The address is 9644 Reservoir Road, Roanoke VA, 24019.

 - There are two entrances: the Boat Dock from Route 11 and Bennett Springs from Route 311.
+Most of the singletrack trails are more easily accessed via the Bennett Springs parking area.

 - The Appalachian Trail follows one of the Cove’s northwest ridgelines.